quixio/quix-docs/docs/tutorials/predictive-maintenance/data-generator.md

 ## Exploring the message format

 If you click `Topics` in the main left-hand navigation you see the topics in the environment.
-Click in the `Data` area to view live data.
-This takes you into the Quix data explorer.
-You can then select the stream and parameter data you'd like to explore.
+Click the topic to view live data.
 You can then view this data in either the `Table` or `Messages` view.

 If you look at the messages in the `Messages` view, you'll see data has the following format: